JohnVCS/ModifiedDosocsWithMavenDependency/README.md

                 spdx community - want to see spdx information for legal and security purposes IT auditing companies -  want to see spdx information for legal and security purposes preconditions
-          Valid pom file and prebuilt artifact
+          No previous scans have occrred - db is cleared mydep directory starts empty or doesn't exist Valid pom file and prebuilt artifact
           Proper connections with dosocs db and maven central The artifact name should end in -sources.jar as well as the depedencies pulled down from maven central.